ghoneycutt/puppet-module-dnsclient/README.md

 # Compatibility #

-This module has been tested to work on the following systems with the latest Puppet v6.
+This module has been tested to work on the following systems with the latest Puppet v6 and v7.
 See `.travis.yml` for the exact matrix of supported Puppet and ruby versions.

  * EL 5
  * EL 6